Search

 Measure 1 will support a variety of capital projects provided that they contribute to the enhancement of existing, and/or the development of new, accessible Community Recreation Facilities.
 The list below provides an indication of the types of projects that may be supported, but is not exhaustive:

-• Small scale renovation works to community facilities open to the wider community such as community centres/sports centres/clubhouses of sporting groups/youth centres/mens sheds.
-This includes external works such as parking and accessibility enhancements.
+• Small scale renovation works to community facilities open to the wider community such as community centres/sports centres/clubhouses of sporting groups/youth centres/men’s sheds etc. This includes external works such as parking and accessibility enhancements

-• Access to unique local heritage sites/areas of natural beauty
+• Access to unique local heritage sites / areas of natural beauty, Enhanced outdoor toilet and changing facilities, Car parking

 • Improving access at sports grounds e.g. development/upgrade of spectator stands at local sports grounds with a particular focus on improving access for people of all abilities and ages